MultiMC/multimc-pkgbuild/README.md

 Avoid the AUR and use this instead.
 It is actually supported by the real MultiMC maintainers and community.

-# How to install - using git
+## How to install

+You need to set up your Arch install to be able to build packages.

+See instructions for that: https://wiki.archlinux.org/title/Makepkg#Usage

+### Using git
+If you have `git` installed, you can just clone the whole repository.

 ```
 git clone https://github.com/MultiMC/multimc-pkgbuild.git